r48n34/db-erd-gen/README.md

 1. Free forever and open sources.
 2. Save SQL in various DB format.
 3. Easy to use / store GUI website.
 4. Low learning curve UI.
+5. No server involved, all in local.

 ## Current supported output
 - Postgres raw